A Million Lights: Music and lyrics

-Like her previous albums 3 Words (2009) and Messy Little Raindrops (2010), A Million Lights draws from dance-pop as well as pop sub-genres such as dubstep, house, electronic and R&B. Cheryl spoke about the sound she wanted the album, using the first single "Call My Name" as an example of music that "makes you feel like you want to dance."
+Like her previous albums 3 Words (2009) and Messy Little Raindrops (2010), A Million Lights draws from pop as well as dance and R&B sub-genres such as dubstep, house and electronic music.
+Cheryl spoke about the sound she wanted the album, using the first single "Call My Name" as an example of music that "makes you feel like you want to dance."
 Cheryl took influence from artists such as Beyoncé Knowles and Erykah Badu for the album.

 The opening track "Under the Sun" was produced and co-written by Alex da Kid.
 Lyrically, it speaks of a male telling a girl anything she wants to hear to get his way.
 The second track "Call My Name" was both produced and written by Scottish producer Calvin Harris.
 The lyrics speak on an "elusive lover".
 The third song from the album "Craziest Things" is a dubstep track that features American singer will.i.am.
 "Craziest Things" was co-written by Cheryl and will.i.am and was produced by will.i.am.
 Lyrically, the song gives an insight into Cheryl's personal attitude towards relationships.
 The fourth track "Girl in the Mirror" is a dance and R&B song that was written by Justin Abraham Gray and Sophie Stern and was produced by Panther.
 Lyrically, it speaks about girls giving themselves a hard time.
 The title track "A Million Lights" is a ballad which was written by Daniel James, Leah Haywood and Lindz and produced by Dreamlab.
 Cheryl described the song as an indie-sounding song, comparing it to the band Snow Patrol.
 The sixth song for the album "Screw You" features British rapper Wretch 32.
 "Screw You" is an urban song, produced by Hy-Grade and written by Megan Nicolle Thomaston, Kingsley Brown, Daniel Traynor and Jermaine Scott, that starts off as a ballad, but changes into electro-synths.
 The seventh tack on the album "Love Killer" is a dubstep, mid-tempo song.
 The song has squiggly synths, a squelching bass and a dubstep beat.